Don Shula Kids: How Many Children Did The Football Coach Have?

 Dave Shula Is Also A Football Coach

 Dave Shula was born in 1959, just as his father’s career as a player was winding down.
 During his early years, he and his family moved around as his father’s career duties took him from place to place.
-By the time Dave was 12, however, the family had settled in the Miami suburbs.
+By the time Dave was 12, however, the Shulas had settled in the Miami suburbs.
 During his school years in Miami Lakes, Dave was a high school football and baseball player at Hollywood Chaminade High School.

-Dave followed his father into a career in the NFL.
-Unfortunately, his career lasted on one, lackluster season as a wide receiver and punt returner with the Baltimore Colts in 1981.
+Dave followed his father into the NFL.
+Unfortunately, his playing career lasted one lackluster season as a wide receiver and punt returner with the Baltimore Colts in 1981.

 The following year, Dave had begun coaching, serving under his father with the Dolphins.
-He then went on to be have coaching stints with the Dallas Cowboys and the Cincinnati Bengals.
+He then went on to have coaching stints with the Dallas Cowboys and the Cincinnati Bengals.

-His NFL coaching career, like his playing career, was similarly lackluster, and he left the NFL for good after the 1996 season.
-He then went on to a career in business, before being hired as the head coach of the Dartmouth College football team in 2018.
+His NFL coaching career, like his playing, was similarly lackluster, and he left the NFL for good after the 1996 season.
+He then went into business, before being hired as the head coach of the Dartmouth College football team in 2018.

 Donna Shula Appeared In A Documentary About Her Father